Boßler family: Inland shipping company in Neckarsteinach

 The Neckarsteinach branch, ergo the entire family from Neckarsteinach, is divided into an older and a younger family line and belongs to the history of shipping on the Neckar.
 The older line was active in cargo shipping on the Rhine and its tributaries.
 The Boßlers in Neckarsteinach are also descended from Matthaeus Boßler through the schoolmaster and merchant Johannes Boßler (1796–1834) from Nieder-Modau (near Ober-Ramstadt).

 The younger line concentrated on the business of passenger shipping (white shipping).
 It operated a passenger shipping company based in Bad Friedrichshall as well as two shipping companies in Neckarsteinach and Heidelberg.
 In the process, the family tradition of operating passenger transport on the Neckar since 1796 was advertised for tourist purposes.
 Members of the younger family line are considered pioneers of passenger shipping on the Neckar, as they were already active in this business field in the 1920s.

-The guest list of the passenger companies run by the younger line included high personalities from the state and politics as well as furthermore foreign representatives.
-Descendants of the shipping entrepreneur Andreas Boßler (1884–1961) are today shareholders in the passenger shipping company Weisse Flotte Heidelberg.
+The guest list of the passenger companies run by the younger line included government officials, political figures, and foreign representatives Descendants of the shipping entrepreneur Andreas Boßler (1884–1961) are today shareholders in the passenger shipping company Weisse Flotte Heidelberg.

 Thus a family branch of the younger line is involved in one of the largest tourism companies in the shipping industry in southern Germany.

 Incidentally, the piano manufacturer Henry Ackerman (1845–1923) in Marion, Ohio (Ackerman & Lowe) belonged to the nephews of Johannes Boßler through his mother, Margaretta Ackerman(n) a née Bossler from Nieder-Modau.